 MSN Program Overview

-The MSN programs at WVU offer baccalaureate-prepared nurses the opportunity to earn a master's degree with part-time or full-time curriculum options.
-Current programs include master's degrees in PNP (pediatric) and FNP (family) nurse practitioner specialty tracks and a dual degree MSN/MBA program.
+The MSN program at WVU offer baccalaureate-prepared nurses the opportunity to earn a master's degree with part-time or full-time curriculum options.
+Current programs include master's degrees in FNP (family) nurse practitioner specialty track.